crisvond/Auto-Token-Distribution/README.md

 2. Implement secure key management for production.
 3. Ensure that the Merkle tree snapshot service runs automatically using cron jobs or any scheduling service.

+---

+Feel free to explore the code and modify the project according to your needs.
+If you encounter any issues, don’t hesitate to ask for help!

+---

+This updated README now includes detailed instructions for setting up Chainlink Keepers, which automates the reward distribution process without manual intervention.
+Let me know if you need any further adjustments!